StudyCircle Developer Guide

 Use case resumes from step 2.

 • *a.
-At any point the User decides not to add the Contact.
+At any point the user decides not to add the contact.

 Use case ends.